will-koz/willcoin/README.md

  - [x] Change bot status
  - [ ] Fortune cat does not seem to be working.
 Need to get it working again
  - [ ] Get random content from reddit
+ - [ ] Handle the bug where you can't destroy wallets with user brackets.
  - [ ] Make a readthedocs.io
  - [ ] Make a logo
  - [ ] Make wu.log() output the associated user